teemow/Blog/source/_posts/2002-10-06-what-is-globalisation.markdown

 A friend of mine received this via e-mail:

-&lt;I&gt;In regards to the &quot;Globalization Protests&quot; going on this weekend in Washington DC..........
+*In regards to the &quot;Globalization Protests&quot; going on this weekend in Washington DC..........

 What is globalization?, one may ask.